Why You Still Need Amino Acids Like Glutamine, BCAA & EAA — Even If Your Diet Is Perfect

 -

-When to take: 1 serving pre- or intra-workout to keep amino levels elevated.
+When to take: 1 serving pre- or intra-workout.

 ⚡ Real-World Example

-That’s why these supplements are considered “performance insurance” not replacements for food, but reinforcements when timing and precision matter most.
+That’s why these supplements act like performance insurance — not replacements for food, but reinforcement when timing matters.

 🧬 The Bottom Line